guyleonard/genomics_adventure/README.md

 ```

 ### Data
+We will need to rerieve two sets of data for our adventure, this is similar to how you may collate data for your own analyses.
+ 1) Reference Data
+  * If you are lucky to a reference genome...
+ 2) Sequence Data
+  * Either directlty from a Sequencing Service or from public access databases.

 #### Reference Data
 We will be working with two different bacterial species for this adventure; *Escherichia coli* & *Vibrio parahaemolyticus*, as they are two relatively small genomes (which makes it easy for the timing of our tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too.